skirmess/perl-common/README.md

 # NAME

-MyBundle - Dist::Zilla configuration the way SKIRMESS does it
+Dist::Zilla::PluginBundle::Author::SKIRMESS - Dist::Zilla configuration the way SKIRMESS does it

 # VERSION